Sweet potato: Habitat

-In the Southeastern United States, sweet potatoes are traditionally cured to improve storage, flavor, and nutrition, and to allow wounds on the periderm of the harvested root to heal.
+In the Southeastern U.S., sweet potatoes are traditionally cured to improve storage, flavor, and nutrition, and to allow wounds on the periderm of the harvested root to heal.
 Proper curing requires drying the freshly dug roots on the ground for two to three hours, then storage at 85–90 °F with 90 to 95% relative humidity from five to fourteen days.
 Cured sweet potatoes can keep for thirteen months when stored at 55–59 °F with >90% relative humidity.
 Colder temperatures injure the roots.

 Production

 In 2020, global production of sweet potatoes was 89 million tonnes, led by China with 55% of the world total (table).
 Secondary producers were Malawi, Tanzania, and Nigeria.
+It is the fifth most important food crop in developing countries.
+Studies are being done to develop a salt tolerant variety to combat the effects of climate change.

 Diseases

 Sweet potato suffers from Sweet potato chlorotic stunt virus (a Crinivirus).
 In synergy with other any of a large number of other viruses, Untiveros et al., 2007 finds SPCSV produces an even more severe symptomology.
+I. batatas suffers from several Phytophthoras including P. carotovorum, P. odoriferum, and P. wasabiae.